nopnop2002/esp-idf-mirf/README.md

 See the data sheet for details on Enhanced ShockBurst.

 # Throughput
-The ESP-IDF SPI driver needs 1 tick per transmission.
+The ESP-IDF SPI driver requires 1 tick per transaction.
 The maximum payload size of nRF24L01 is 32 bytes.
 Therefore, 1 Tick is required to transmit 32 bytes.
 This has nothing to do with SPI bus speed.